Pelagicore/qface/docs/grammar.rst

 Types are either local and can be references simply by its name, or they are from external module in this case they need to be referenced with the fully qualified name (``module + '.' + name``).
 A type can be an interface, struct, enum or flag.

 A module consist of either one or more interfaces, structs and enums/flags.
 They can come in any number or combination.
-The interface is the only type which can contain operations and events.
+The interface is the only type which can contain operations and signals.
 The struct is merely a container to transport structured data.
 An enum/flag allows the user to encode information used inside the struct or interface as datatype.

 The QFace does not allow to extend interfaces.
 It is by design kept simple.